 BACKGROUND Both strep throat and scarlet fever are common illnesses among children.

 The majority of the time these illnesses are not serious; however, complications may develop if proper treatment is not administered.
-REPORTABLE Not reportable.

 INFECTIOUS AGENT(S) Streptococcus bacteria.

 MODE OF TRANSMISSION Direct person-to-person contact with discharges from an infected person.
-OCCURRENCE Worldwide; any age group.

 SYMPTOMS Sudden fever, sore throat, headache, swollen glands, and abdominal cramps.
 Occasionally vomiting and nausea occur.
 Scarlet fever occurs with a rash appearing on the neck, chest, in the folds of the armpit, elbow, groin and inner thigh.
-INCUBATION PERIOD 1 to 3 days.

 CONTAGIOUS PERIOD Until 24 hours of treatment has been administered.

 EXCLUSION Until fever is no longer present and treatment has been in effect for at least 24 hours.

-PREVENTION / CONTROL MEASURE 2S • Consult physician if child does s not feel well or develops a sore throat.
+Consult physician if child does not feel well or develops a sore throat.

 POSSIBLE COMPLICATIONS If proper treatment is not administered, rheumatic fever, kidney disease and other serious illnesses may result.
-SPECIAL WARNINGS None.
-VACCINE AVAILABILITY None.

 TUBERCULOSIS (TB)

 BACKGROUND Tuberculosis (TB) affects the lungs in the majority of cases; however it has been known to affect other parts of the body.
 Without proper treatment, TB can become a serious illness.

 REPORTABLE Report within 24 hours to county or state health department.

 INFECTIOUS AGENT(S) Mycobacterium tuberculosis bacteria.

 MODE OF TRANSMISSION Airborne transmission of droplets from the sneezing and coughing of an infected person.

-OCCURRENCE Worldwide; any age group.

 SYMPTOMS Tiredness, weight loss, fever, night sweats, sometimes coughing, and chest pain.
 Symptoms get progressively worse without treatment.

 INCUBATION PERIOD 2 to 10 weeks.

 CONTAGIOUS PERIOD As long as TB bacteria is found in the sputum.
 Effective treatment usually eliminates the organism within a few weeks.
 TB of the lung and larynx are the only communicable types.

 EXCLUSION Until physician determines the child is no longer contagious.

-PREVENTION / CONTROL MEASURES

 • Test for TB if a person has been exposed.

-POSSIBLE COMPLICATIONS None.

-SPECIAL WARNINGS None.

-VACCINE AVAILABILITY None.